linw789/quake-zero/README.md

-Thank you to [Casey Muratori](https://handmadehero.org/) and [Philip Buuck](http://philipbuuck.com/handmadequake) whose "handmade" projects inspired me to start this project.
-And James Gregory for putting together the ebook version of Michael Abrash's
+Thank you to [Casey Muratori](https://handmadehero.org/) and [Philip Buuck](http://philipbuuck.com/handmadequake) whose "handmade" projects inspired me to start this project, and James Gregory for putting together the ebook version of Michael Abrash's
 [Graphics Programming Black Book](https://github.com/jagregory/abrash-black-book) which is the main resource for studying Quake 1 rendering code.